 As these rules get ever stricter, a similar shift is starting to occur further down the food chain too; the small capacity petrol and diesel hatchbacks that might have once appealed as an entry-level company car are starting to become increasingly expensive ownership propositions.
 From a financial point of view, it likely won’t be too long until the prospect of running a mid-spec, oil-burning Volkswagen Golf for work is about as seemingly nonsensical as running a six-cylinder BMW might be today.

-Admittedly, with a price tag of just under £36,000 the GTE is one of the pricier cars on this list.
-But owing to the fact that it’s also most entertaining to drive, it earns its place at the top of the pile.
+Admittedly, with a price tag of just over £37,000 the GTE is one of the pricier cars on this list.
+There is a cheaper Golf eHybrid available with just 201bhp, but the price difference is small enough that the GTE is still the better buy.